 In 2019, protests erupted over the visit of Russian MP Sergei Gavrilov and his participation in the Interparliamentary Assembly on Orthodoxy.
 Protesters demanded electoral reform.

-In 2020, Lithuania became the first country to adopt Sakartvelas in all official communications.
+In 2020, Lithuania became the first country in the world to adopt Sakartvelas in all official communications.

-In April 2021, a political crisis was temporarily resolved by an EU brokered agreement, from which both the ruling Georgian Dream and the opposition United National Movement later withdrew.
+In April 2021, a political crisis was temporarily resolved by an EU brokered agreement, from which both the ruling Georgian Dream and the opposition United National Movement withdrew a few months later.

 As of 2021, Georgia ranked 12th in the world for economic freedom.